ikluft/prefvote/README.md

 Notes about the example:

 - Candidate names are fictitious, just to get names that start with A, B, C, D, E and F as used universally throughout the test suite.
 The names are whimsical based on the difficult dilemma voters sometimes feel they are choosing between in real candidates.

+- In the Single Transferable Vote (STV) method used in this example, each round proceeds by either selecting winners who are above the quota of available votes, or eliminating the last-place candidate(s) and transferring those votes to the next choice on each ballot that had them.
+When a candidate wins, the fraction of their votes beyond the quota necessary to win also transfer to other candidates.

 - The "Result" column shows a numerical place and disposition.
 The disposition will be one of